dulwichpsycotherapy/website/help.md

     			<div class="row">
     				<div class="6u 12u$(small)">
     						<h3>Confidential, Private Setting</h3>
-    						<p>Paola provides a confidential and private setting which facilitates a process whereby unconscious patterns of the person’s inner world are reflected in the relationship with the therapist.
+    						<p>Paola provides a confidential and private setting which helps to facilitate a process whereby unconscious patterns of the person’s inner world are reflected in the relationship with the therapist.
 Therapy can be brief, long-term or short-term, depending on individual needs.
-Psychotherapists also must be honest about their own weaknesses and areas for growth in this process we also have an unconscious.</p>
+Psychotherapists must be honest and self- reflective about their own weaknesses and areas for growth in this process, we also have an unconscious</p>
     				</div>
     				<div class="6u 12u$(small)">
-    					<h3>Supervision</h3>
+    					<h3>Supervision and Training</h3>
     					<p>Training for Psychotherapists and Counseling and Clinical Psychologists who require clinical and/or  research supervision.</p>
     				</div>
     			</div>